 In 2016, the boards called once again, and Gabriel took on his third great Eugene O’Neill role: James Tyrone Sr. in Long Day’s Journey Into Night, for which he received a Tony nomination in the category Best Performance by an Actor in a Leading Role in a Play.
 His performance was described as “haunting,” “quietly commanding,” “humanly warm yet inhumanly fierce.”
 Those fortunate enough to see him on stage will never forget his powerful portrayal.
 And then, suddenly, he was on the small screen again, in a one-episode spot in the Netflix original series Marco Polo, playing Pope Gregory X, scheming against the Mongol Horde as though the papal mitre were a weapon.
 It was a brief but memorable surprise.
 Films in the pipeline for 2017 include: Mad to be Normal, the story of psychiatrist R. D. Laing and his community at Kingsley Hall, filmed in the UK with David Tennant and Michael Gambon; Carrie Pilby, based on the book by Caren Lissner, which premiered to good reviews at the 2016 Toronto International Film Festival; and Lies We Tell, another UK project that is currently in post-production.

 Gabriel Byrne likes to keep his private life just that: private.
-There are two items of recent note, however: In August 2014, he married Hannah Beth King, a film producer and director in her own right, in a private ceremony in Ireland.
-And it is rumored that he is continuing to work on a second volume of autobiographical stories, the sequel to his first, Pictures in My Head.
+There are three items of note, however: It is rumored that he is continuing to work on a second volume of autobiographical stories, the sequel to his first, Pictures in My Head.
+In August 2014, he married Hannah Beth King, a film producer and director in her own right, in a private ceremony in Ireland.
+And in February 2017, Gabriel and Hannah Beth welcomed their new baby daughter to the world!

 For more biographical information, be sure to read Gabriel’s book, Pictures In My Head.